-QUARRY RECLAMATION

-DESIGN GUIDELINES CHARACTER AREA DESCRIPTION

-LOT DIMENS SIONS General Characteristics.
-This category covers the existing US Silica quarry

-minimum lot area Consistent with Neighborhood Residential in the southeast portion of the City.
+General Characteristics.
+This category covers the existing US Silica quarry in the southeast portion of the City.
 For the near future, the quarry is proposed to remain.
 However, when the quarry ends its useful life in several decades, the reclamation plan in place should be executed.
-Using

-minimum lot width Consistent with Neighborhood Residential the topography left by the quarry, including man-made lakes, a new neighborhood with a wooded character and recreational amenities such

-BUILDING SI ETBACKS as golf, hiking trails, and water access should be developed.
+Using the topography left by the quarry, including manmade lakes, a new neighborhood with a wooded character and recreational amenities such as golf, hiking trails, and water access should be developed.

-minimum As necessary to provide for wooded character Appropriate Land Uses.
+Appropriate Land Uses.
 Single-family homes, recreational amenities including golf courses, hiking trails, and water access, and open spaces to preserve vistas.

-maximum As necessary to provide for wooded character Streets and Transportation.
-Streets within the new neighborhood should be designed in a connecting pattern that reflects the topography and

-side As necessary to provide for wooded character water bodies, including allowing for water views.
-Pedestrian infrastructure such as sidewalks and hiking/biking trails should line every
+Streets and Transportation.
+Streets within the new neighborhood should be designed in a connecting pattern that reflects the topography and water bodies, including allowing for water views.
+Pedestrian infrastructure such as sidewalks and hiking/biking trails should line every street.

-rear As necessary to preserve reclaimed quarry areas as lakes for recreation street.

-BUILDING H EIGHT

-minimum 1 story

-maximum 2.5 stories

-STREET FRO ONTAGES

-Front porch

-Yards / greensp pace

-Preserved trees S

-Golf Course

-Lake and River Views